Home » Tutorials » How to Encrypt and Decrypt Files in Python

 Main Program Execution

-This part ensures that the script is run directly and not imported as a module.
+Lastly, this part ensures that the script is run directly and not imported as a module.
 However, that’s not all; it also creates the main window, sets its geometry and title, and makes it non-resizable.

 Additionally, it creates buttons where each one calls a specific function: the first one, named “Generate Key“, calls the generate_key_handler() function; the second, named “Encrypt File“, calls the encrypt_file_handler() function; and the last, named “Decrypt File“, calls the decrypt_file_handler() function.
 The final job of this part is to keep the main window running and responsive to the user.